yusay1498/java-toybox-template/fished-example/README.md

 Wordle with words from the dictionary.

-The dictionary uses the following.<br>
+The dictionary uses the following.

 https://gist.github.com/dracos/dd0668f281e685bad51479e5acaadb93

 ```bash